Frank Schaper, Honorary Chairman YAL & Trust

 Neil grew up in Sydney with his close family of 7 (5 boys – quite a crowd!).
 He first holidayed in WA with his partner in 1993 and when a work opportunity arose in 1995 they jumped at the chance to relocate.

 He is a qualified CPA and has gained experience in manufacturing, software and legal industries.
-He is currently employed as the accountant of a commercial refrigeration and kitchen company based in Malaga.
+Neil is now retired.

 Dr David Lim, Honorary Public Officer